Indian campaign of Ahmad Shah Durrani: Seventh invasion (1764–1765)

-Eighth invasion of India (1766–1767)
+Eighth invasion (1766–1767)

 Upon returning to Afghanistan in March 1765, the Sikhs reoccupied Lahore and ousted the Shah's governor.
 As a result, Ahmad Shah began preparing for an eighth invasion of India.
 He had also been possibly invited by the vakil of Mir Qasim, the former ruler of Bengal until he was deposed by the British.
 Shah Wali Khan, however, wrote to Lord Clive and affirmed that the invasion was focused on the Sikhs.

 In November 1766, Ahmad Shah launched his invasion.
 He forded the Indus River at Attock in December, and defeated a Sikh army under Ballam Singh at Behgy, near Rohtas.
 The Afghans continued their advance, encamping at Gujrat on 14 December, receiving many Muslim rulers in the region.
 Following this, Ahmad Shah defeated another attempt by the Sikhs to oppose him on the other side of the Jhelum River, continuing his advance by reaching Ghuinke, defeating a Sikh contingent in a fort there, and then reaching Eminabad.

 The Shah reached Lahore on 22 December, finding that the Sikhs had deserted the city.
 The Afghans occupied the city, while Ahmad Shah dispatched a contingent of 1,500 toward Sirhind.
 The Sikhs under Charat Singh assembled a force of 20,000 men near Lahore, resulting in Ahmad Shah assembling his own host of 50,000 in response and dispatching Jahan Khan toward Amritsar, forcing the Sikhs to withdraw.
 This was followed by Ahmad Shah settling at Fatahabad on the 28th, south-east of Amritsar.